Old Testament: Kings

 Approximately 415 references

-First king of Israel, from the tribe of Benjamin.
-Anointed by Samuel at the people's request (1 Samuel 9–10).
-Initially humble and successful, he later disobeyed God repeatedly, was rejected as king, and descended into jealousy and madness pursuing David.
-Died by his own hand after defeat by the Philistines at Gilboa (1 Samuel 31).
+First king of Israel, from the tribe of Benjamin, anointed by Samuel at the people's insistence (1 Samuel 9–10).
+Initially humble and effective in battle, he later disobeyed God repeatedly and was rejected as king.
+He spent his final years in jealous pursuit of David, his sanity fraying under divine abandonment.
+He died by his own hand after defeat at the hands of the Philistines on Mount Gilboa (1 Samuel 31).

 Key references: 1 Chronicles 1:48, 1 Chronicles 1:49, 1 Chronicles 4:24, 1 Chronicles 5:10, 1 Chronicles 6:9, 1 Chronicles 8:33, 1 Chronicles 9:39, 1 Chronicles 10:2, 1 Chronicles 10:3, 1 Chronicles 10:4 (and 331 more)